-I enjoy learning and consider myself a lifelong student of nature spirituality.
-I’ve been practicing druidry for over ten years–Revival Druidry is my home and path.
-I am a Druid Adept and the Archdruid of Water in the Ancient Order of Druids in America (AODA) and a Druid-grade graduate of the Order of Bards, Ovates and Druids (OBOD).
-I am Chief Editor of the AODA’s annual journal, Trilithon: The Journal of the Ancient Order of Druids in America (which is now in its 3rd year of publication).
-I am also a Bishop in the Gnostic Celtic Church (affiliated with AODA) and study the Celtic Golden Dawn system of magic.
+I enjoy learning and consider myself a lifelong student of nature spirituality and druidry.
+I’ve been practicing druidry for almost 15 years–Revival Druidry is my home and path.
+I am a Druid/Bardic Adept and the Grand Archdruid in the Ancient Order of Druids in America (AODA) and a Druid-grade graduate of the Order of Bards, Ovates and Druids (OBOD).
+In 2018, I was made the OBOD’s Mount Haemus Scholar for my research on cultivating the bardic arts.
 For a story of how I came to druidry, please see my post “The Mystery of the Stumps and the Spiral Path: How I came to Druidry.”
+For more about my role(s) in AODA, see here.

 About this Blog